-After World War II, a group of veterans in the Woodbridge, Occoquan and Lorton area gathered to form VFW Post 7916.
+After World War II, a group of 37 combat veterans in the, Occoquan, Woodbridge, and Lorton area gathered to form VFW Post 7916.

-Lieutenant Junior Grade Claggett Hartwood Hawkins, U.S. Naval Reserve pilot from Woodbridge, died while flying his TBM-3 Avenger Torpedo Bomber on a landing approach to the aircraft carrier USS Kitkun Bay (CVE-71) on December 6, 1944.
+Lieutenant Junior Grade Claggett Hartwood Hawkins, U.S. Naval Reserve pilot from Woodbridge, (below left) died while flying his TBM-3 Avenger Torpedo Bomber on a landing approach to the aircraft carrier USS Kitkun Bay (CVE-71) on December 6, 1944.
 His body went down with his aircraft.
 His crew survived.
 Ltjg Hawkins was 22 years old.
 Prior to the war Ltjg Hawkins was an FBI Agent.

-Second Lieutenant Charles Douglas Reeve, U.S. Army Air Corp pilot from Lorton, died in the jungle of Papua New Guinea of injuries sustained as a passenger in a Douglas A-20 Attack Bomber crash on October 10, 1944.
+Second Lieutenant Charles Douglas Reeve, U.S. Army Air Corp pilot from Lorton, (above right) died in the jungle of Papua New Guinea of injuries sustained as a passenger in a Douglas A-20 Attack Bomber crash on October 10, 1944.
 Reeve was enroute to recover a North American B-25 Mitchell Bomber on Papua New Guinea at Port Moresby.
 There was only one survivor of the crash.
 2Lt Reeve was 26 years old.
 He is interred at Arlington National Cemetery.
 Prior to the war 2Lt Reeve was employed by the Washington Gas Light Company.